 The Boards of Trustees of the pension trust funds permit the funds to participate in a securities lending program, which is administered by a custodian.
 Under this program, certain securities are loaned to approved broker/dealers who borrow the securities and provide collateral in the form of cash, U.S. Treasury or government agency securities, letters of credit, and other securities as specified in the securities lending agreement.
 The value of the collateral for domestic securities must equal 102 percent of the market value of the security and 105 percent of the market value of the foreign security.
 The custodian monitors the market value of the collateral on a daily basis.
 Cash collateral is invested in a fund which is maintained by the custodian or its affiliate.
-The pension trust funds did not impose any restrictions during the period on the amounts of loans security lending agents made on their behalf, and the agents have agreed to indemnify the pension trust funds by purchasing replacement securities, or returning the cash collateral thereof, in the event a borrower fails to return loaned securities or pay distributions thereon.
+The pension trust funds did not impose any restrictions during the period on the amounts of loans security lending agents made on their behalf, and the agents have agreed to indemnify the pension trust funds by purchasing replacement securities or pay distributions thereon.
 There were no such failures by any borrower during the fiscal year, nor were there any losses during the period resulting from the default of a borrower or lending agent.
-At year end, the pension trust funds had no custodial credit risk exposure to borrowers because the amounts the pension trust funds owed the borrower exceeded the amounts the borrowers owed the pension trust funds.
-Information pertaining to the securities lending transactions as of June 30, 2022, is presented as follows:
+At year end, the pension trust funds had no custodial credit risk exposure to borrowers because